-A quick recap: After Pastor Leanne and husband, Head Pastor Jurgen Matthesius, heard God’s call, they left their home in Australia and moved to San Diego, CA to start a church.
-Their journey wasn’t easy, but through faith, perseverance, and an unwillingness to give up, today stands not one location, but THREE locations around San Diego county.
+Pastor Leanne Matthesius and her husband, Head Pastor Jurgen Matthesius, left their home in Australia and moved to San Diego, CA to start a church.
+Their journey wasn’t easy, but through faith, perseverance, and an unwillingness to give up, they built their church, C3 San Diego.
+Today stands not just one location, but three locations around San Diego county.
 With a fourth on the way!
 Can I get an amen?
 And to top it off, they did this with 3 children under the age of 10.

 I know what you’re thinking, who is this super woman?
-Well, I had the opportunity to chat with Pastor Leanne and am excited to share that conversation with you here:
+Well, I had the opportunity to chat with Pastor Leanne Matthesius and I am excited to share that conversation with you here. 🙂

 Tiffany: What would you say to people who feel called by God, but the obstacles seem too great?

 Pastor Leanne Matthesius: When building C3 San Diego, I definitely had moments of feeling overwhelmed, but I never questioned what God had given me.
 I knew I was meant to be in San Diego, and that this was God’s will for our family.
 Because of this, I never wavered if I was doing the right thing.
 We had to believe in God for financing, and had Sundays that were small or difficult.
 We experienced struggles such as limitations with resources.
 Buut knowing that God wanted us in San Diego to start a church kept us secure.
 God gave us an opportunity to create something new.
 Something that had never been done before, and that was exciting.
 We had the opportunity to start the first C3 in San Diego and build a church that we would be excited to go to.
 A church that’s based on the Word of God and was not only a church, but a family.